Evident-Industrial/NDE_Open_File_Format/site/docs/general-concepts/dataset-dimensions.md

 # HDF5 Dataset

-Interpretation of the data can be achieved by reading a JSON structure which can be accessed at the following dataset path: /Domain/Setup.
+Interpretation of the data can be achieved by reading a JSON structure, which can be accessed at the following dataset path: /Domain/Setup.

 ```mermaid
 graph LR;